Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation

-Participants were randomly assignedto one of two roles: influencer (Player 1) or journalist-debunker (Player 2) or Player 2.
-Both players are provided with instructions, including the setting, the fundamental reality regarding the effectiveness of the two medicines, their roles and tasks, demographic information about the public personas of the people with whom they would interact, and the rules of the game (\autoref{fig:flow}A).
+Participants were randomly assigned to one of two roles: Influencer or Journalist.
+Both players are provided with instructions, including the setting, the fundamental reality regarding the effectiveness of the two medicines, their roles and tasks, demographic information about the characters who represent public opinion, and the rules of the game (\autoref{fig:flow}A).

 The game unfolds over four rounds, each featuring a new set of updated news.
-In each round, the influencer (Player 1) begins by reviewing the news and any instructions.
+In each round, the Influencer begins by reviewing the news and any instructions.
 They can also decide to buy hints provided in the game using in-game currency (\autoref{fig:flow}B).
-Once ready, the influencer types their information and it is published (\autoref{fig:flow}C).
+Once ready, the Influencer types their information and it is published (\autoref{fig:flow}C).
 The LLM reacts to this information by simulating public opinion, with this impact of the information on public opinion visible to both players (\autoref{fig:flow}D).

-Next, the journalist-debunker (Player 2) takes their turn.
-Player 2 reviews the current public opinion and where appropriate counters any misinformation by typing their debunking response, which they then publish (\autoref{fig:flow}F).
+Next, the Journalist takes their turn.
+Journalist reviews the current public opinion and where appropriate counters any misinformation by typing their debunking response, which they then publish (\autoref{fig:flow}F).
 If needed, they can purchase customized hints (\autoref{fig:flow}E) or read the instructions.
 After publishing their response and receiving feedback from the LLM, the round ends, and the game progresses to the next round (\autoref{fig:flow}G).

-At the end of each round, both players can view the results, which reflect the journalist-debunker’s impact on misinformation.
+At the end of each round, both players can view the results, which reflect the Journalist's impact on misinformation.
 The process for the remaining three rounds is the same as in the first round.